=

 Contact: marq.benjamin.hardon@emory.edu

-Leslie Langbert is the Assistant Director of CBCT programs of the Center for Contemplative Science and Compassion-Based Ethics at Emory University.
+Leslie Langbert is the Assistant Director for CBCT Teacher Certification in the Center for Contemplative Science and Compassion-Based Ethics at Emory University.
 As a member of the CBCT team, Leslie works to build and expand the global network of certified CBCT Instructors to help ensure the integrity and accessibility of this profound practice for all who wish to bring it into their lives.
 A Senior/Level 2 CBCT Instructor, she has been facilitating CBCT programs since 2014, sharing the practice with hundreds of youth and adult participants through research studies and community programs for university leadership and staff, human services professionals, youth navigating challenging life events, Native American communities, survivors of breast cancer, and medical personnel in the US Air Force.

 Leslie has more than 20 years of leadership experience in non-profit and higher education, and most recently served as the co-founder and Executive Director of the Center for Compassion Studies at the University of Arizona from 2014 – 2024.